neondatabase/serverless/DEVELOP.md

 The code is at https://github.com/neondatabase/serverless.

+To ensure code passes format checks and build output is up to date before commit, please copy `pre-commit` to `.git/hooks`.

 ## Test

-To run the tests:
+To run tests:

-- Install Node + npm, Bun and Deno
+- Install Node LTS + npm, Bun and Deno

 - Copy `.env.template` to `.env.test` and fill in the blanks.